-- be aware of risks which fall into their area of responsibility, the possible impacts these may have on other areas and the consequences other areas may have on them; - have performance indicators which allow them to monitor the key business and financial activities, progress towards objectives and identify developments which require intervention [e.g. forecasts and budgets]; - have systems which communicate variances in budgets and forecasts at appropriate frequency to allow action to be taken; and - Report systematically and promptly to Risk Management Committee any perceived new risks or failures of existing control measures.
+- have performance indicators which allow them to monitor the key business and financial activities, progress towards objectives and identify developments which require intervention [e.g. forecasts and budgets]; - have systems which communicate variances in budgets and forecasts at appropriate frequency to allow action to be taken; and - Report systematically and promptly to Fraud and Risk Management Committee any perceived new risks or failures of existing control measures.